Find My Broker

 Because the devil is in the details, it’s important to analyze all of the pros and cons before making your decision.
 However, to make the journey a little bit easier, we’ve reviewed the best index trading platforms and trading apps to help you find the right broker for you.

-eToro LogoTopping our list, eToro is simply a cut above.
-With access to more than 2,400 stocks spanning 17 international markets, eToro’s 0% commission structure allows you to trade all of your favourite assets without incurring undue fees.
+eToro best index trading platformTopping our list, eToro is simply a cut above.
+With access to more than 3,000 different stocks spanning 140 countries, eToro’s 0% commission structure allows you to trade all of your favourite assets without incurring undue fees.

 To determine which broker is the best index trading platform, it’s important to differentiate cost from efficiency.
 However, with eToro, you get the best of both worlds, as the U.K. broker is fully functional across all major exchanges – including stock markets from the NYSE, NASDAQ, FTSE 250, FTSE 100 and London Stock Exchange (LSE) – and you have access to both full and fractional shares.